 Four of us took the train back to Beijing and the rest flew.
 It probably would have been worth the 40€ extra cost rather than repeat the somewhat boring 23-hour train ride with its 2-hour wait on each side of the border.

-On the North Korean side of the border, during the two-hour wait, our luggage was thoroughly checked.
-I don’t understand this.
-The photos on phones and cameras were all checked, more for curiosity than anything else.
+During the two-hour wait on the North Korean side of the border, our luggage was thoroughly checked.
+Photos on phones and cameras were also checked, more for curiosity than anything else.